theappo/otodom-crawler/README.md

 # otodom datasets

-This repository conatins datasets scrapped from otodom.pl The code used for scraping is in the folder
+This repository conatins datasets scrapped from otodom.pl.

+The code used for scraping is in the folder.